-Previous studies stated the decision to utilize the Maxent model for the analysis was driven by its strong in establishing relationships between environmental variables and species presence records, as demonstrated[15].
-The machine learning method employs species presence data and environmental factors to generate estimations of species distribution [37], particularly suited for presence-only records[16].
-Maxent has showed superior predictive efficacy in comparison to alternative structured decision-making models[13].
+Previous studies stated that the decision to utilize the Maxent model for the analysis was driven by its strong ability to establish relationships between environmental variables and species presence records, as demonstrated previously[15].
+Machine learning methods employ species presence data and environmental factors to estimate species distributions [37], which is particularly suited for presence-only records [16].
+Maxent has shown superior predictive efficacy in comparison to alternative structured decision-making models [13].

-An important advantage of Maxent is its robustness to mitigate collinearity issues during model training, highly correlated predictor variables are removed having negligible effects on its performance[38].
-Maxent adeptly manages complexity by downplaying significance of redundant variables, effectively addressing collinearity issues [15], [16].
-Maxent achieves an optimal balance between model fitting and complexity through regularization techniques [15], indications propose that the extent of collinearity among predictors is unlikely to notably influence the outcomes of Maxent.
+An important advantage of Maxent is its ability to mitigate collinearity issues during model training; highly correlated predictor variables are removed, which has negligible effects on its performance [38].
+Maxent adeptly manages complexity by downplaying the significance of redundant variables, effectively addressing collinearity issues [15], [16].
+Maxent achieves an optimal balance between model fitting and complexity through regularization techniques [15], indicating that the extent of collinearity among predictors is unlikely to notably influence the outcomes of Maxent.